Trundholm sun chariot: Description

 The horse stands on a bronze rod supported by four wheels.
 The rod below the horse is connected to the disk, which is supported by two wheels.
 All of the wheels have four spokes.
 The artifact was cast in the lost wax method.
-The whole object is approximately 54 × 35 × 29 cm in size (width, height, depth).
+The whole object is around 54 × 35 × 29 cm in size (length, height, width).
 Aspects of the decoration suggest a Danubian influence in the object, although it was produced locally.